bjuppa/laravel-blog/README.md

 Some classes are useful on elements that are on the first level within entry contents:

 - `.full-bleed` will expand the element to cover the entire width of the viewport - great for images.
-- `.start-margin-bleed` and `.end-margin-bleed` will make the element cover the left or right margin.
+- `.start-margin-bleed` and `.end-margin-bleed` will make the element extend into the left or right margin.
+- `.float-right` and `.float-left` will float the element in single-column view.
 - `.span-content` will make the element cover both columns when the screen is big enough for a two-column view - good for elements that require more space, but not the full width.
 - `.blog-related-content` will move the the element into the first available row of the second column -